nathannguyen0102/code_snippet/README.md

 1. smooth scroll-roll:

-//this is an example of event propagation
+//this is an example of event propagation.
+//this is using event delagation.

 document.querySelector('.nav__links').addEventListener('click', function (e) {
   e.preventDefault();